leonidas/transparency/README.md

 ### Assigning values and attributes

-**Note:** In order to avoid security hacks, e.g., setting onclick events for links, only following attributes can be set:
+**Note:** In order to avoid security hacks, e.g., setting `onclick` attributes for links, only following attributes can be set:
 `id`, `class`, `src`, `alt`, `href` and `data-*`

 Template: